julianchurchill/text-adventure/README.md

     * Used by the ActionFactory to decorate Locations that it passes to Actions it creates.
   * On create RecordableUserInventoryDecorator is passed to the ActionFactory in both createNewGameModel() and setupPresenter()
     * Used by the ActionFactory to decorate UserInventorys that it passes to Actions it creates.

-  * Implement ActionHistory
-    * ActionHistory allows recording of all 'events' that occur on Model/Location/Item objects due to 'Action's being 'triggered'.
-These actions are User level activities such as examine, use, take.
-  * On pause the ActionHistorySerialiser is used to serialise the ActionHistory and the result is written to a file
-  * On resume the base model is loaded and the ActionHistoryDeserialiser is used to load the ActionHistory.
-An ActionReplayer is used to re-run the ActionHistory on the Model.
-  * For backwards compatibility with JSON save file from version 1.0 a ModelMerger is needed - load the JSON model, load the base model and merge the JSON one into the base model.
-    * Implement as n hard coded rules to translate from 1.0 to 2.0 models:
-      * If the bagsofjunk have been examined run Examine on them
-      * If the moundofearth has been used run UseWith on the spade and moundofearth and _also_ add the spade to the inventory
-      * If clockface has been used then run UseWith on the clockface and the clockmechanism
-  * Remove PlainTextModelSerialiser created for rejected save proposal
-  * Acceptance tests for pause/resume action save and replay?
-  * Acceptance tests for backwards compatibility with JSON for v1.0 being loaded and transformed for v2.0?

 - [BUG] User still has map after giving it to the shopkeeper!
 - [FEATURE] Exits should have consistent colours for direction hints - e.g. all North should be green